Tanksteezy/Highlighted_Work/Fireball_TestPlan.md

   Test Suite  Function
   ---
-  Game Controls  The game shall allow the player to select O & 'square' to Slam
+  Game Controls - The game shall allow the player to select **'O'** & **'square'** to Slam.
   ---
-  Game Controls  The game shall allow the player to select X to Jump
+  Game Controls - The game shall allow the player to select **'X'** to Jump.
   ---
-  Game Controls The game shall allow the play to select O to shoot weapon
+  Game Controls - The game shall allow the play to select **'Triangle'** to jump and tap down view.
   ---
+  Game Controls - The game shall allow the player to select **'Start'** to pause and look at the map.
+  ---
+  Game Controls - The game shall allow the player to select **'Select'** to rest field.
+  ---
+  Game Controls - The game shall allow the player to select **'L1'** to roll left.
+  ---
+  Game Controls - The game shall allow the player to select **'R1'** to roll right.
+  ---
+  Game Controls - The game shall allow the player to select **'L2'** to turn left.
+  ---
-  Game Controls The game shall allow the player to select arrow up button to walk forward.
+  Game Controls - The game shall allow the player to select **'R2'** to turn right.
   ---

 ___